henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 ## What is the Adapt framework?

 In a single (albeit verbose) sentence, the Adapt framework is:<br>
-***a modular, reusable codebase for developing single-version, responsive e-learning courses***.
+***a modular, reusable codebase for developing single-version, easily localisable, responsive e-learning courses***.

-What this means in practise:
+What this means in practice:

 **Multi-device delivery**: The framework offers the cross-platform and cross-browser versatility that you expect from standard web pages, so a single build of your course will work across all devices in the [supported tech spec](https://github.com/adaptlearning/documentation/blob/master/01_cross_workstream/developer_requirements.md).
 With mobile devices quickly becoming the de facto way to access the web, Adapt provides a future-proof solution.